By Maj. Michael P. Brabner, Test Officer, Maneuver Test Directorate, U.S. Operational Test Command

 About the U.S. Army Operational Test Command:

 Operational testing began Oct.
 1, 1969, and as the Army’s only independent operational tester, OTC is celebrating “50 Years of Operational Testing.”
 The unit taps the “Total Army” (Active, National Guard, and Reserve) when testing Army, joint, and multi-service warfighting systems in realistic operational environments, using typical Soldiers to determine whether the systems are effective, suitable, and survivable.
 OTC is required by public law to test major systems before they are fielded to its ultimate customer – the American Soldier.

-The Maneuver Test Directorate based at Fort Hood (Now designated Fort Cavazos), Texas, conducts independent operational testing of infantry, armor, and robotic systems to inform acquisition and fielding decisions for the Army and select joint Warfighting systems.
-Poised, ready, and always able, the MTD has and will remain the “go to” test directorate to provide the Army Futures Command and senior U.S. Army Leadership with the truthful test feedback required to make informed decisions as to what capabilities will be brought to bear against future adversaries.
+The Maneuver Test Directorate (MTD), based at Fort Hood (Now designated Fort Cavazos), Texas, is the Operational Test Command’s lead directorate for conducting independent operational testing of infantry, armor, and robotic systems to inform acquisition and fielding decisions for the Army and select joint Warfighting systems.
+Poised, ready, and always able, MTD has and will remain the “go to” test directorate to provide the Army Futures Command and senior U.S. Army Leadership with the truthful test feedback they require to make informed decisions as to what capabilities will be brought to bear against future adversaries.